 Buttery and aromatic, this pappardelle pasta with truffle oil and shrimp hit all the right notes.
 Combined with a bit of garlic, it offers many flavors in the most pleasing way possible.
-What’s more, the bright colors of this pasta are perfect for a summer dish.
+What’s more, this bright-colored dish is a perfect summer pasta-centered recipe.

 The pasta, lime juice, and truffle oil are gently tossed in a cream-based sauce, giving the dish a light creaminess and tangy flavor.
 All combine perfectly with the shrimp protein and tomato acidity.
 Of course, truffle oil is the show’s star as it adds a fancy finishing touch.